Decrease Hypertension with Yoga Practice

 By John M. de Castro, Ph.D.

-“Yoga can reduce stress-induced hypertension, while addressing its underlying causes.
+“Yoga, when performed mindfully, can reduce this type of stress-induced hypertension, while addressing its underlying causes.
 It pacifies the sympathetic nervous system and slows down the heart, while teaching the muscles and mind to relax deeply.” – Marla Apt

 High Blood Pressure (Hypertension) is an insidious disease because there are no overt symptoms.
 The individual feels fine.
 But it can be deadly as more than 360,000 American deaths, roughly 1,000 deaths each day, had high blood pressure as a primary or contributing cause.
 In addition, hypertension markedly increases the risk heart attack, stroke, heart failure, and kidney disease.
 It is also a very common disorder with about 70 million American adults (29%) having high blood pressure and only about half (52%) of people with high blood pressure have their condition under control.